-The Bancroft is also home to a number of research programs, each supported by an outstanding collection of primary source materials.
+The Bancroft is also home to a number of research programs, each supported by an out- standing collection of primary source materials.
 The faculty and staff of each research program contribute to the teaching and research mission of the university, through undergraduate and graduate courses, group and individual research projects, affiliations with Berkeley academic departments, and relationships with external universities and scholarly organizations.
 The research programs also produce a variety of print, multimedia, and digital publications of scholarly and general interest.
-More information about the Bancroft Library is available here: http://www.lib.berkeley.edu/libraries/bancroft-library/about.
+More information about the Bancroft Library is available here: https://guides.lib.berkeley.edu/planyourbancroftvisit.